craftingcity/The-Known-World/Unplayed Characters/Amelia Xanthum, the Red.md

 5. STR
 6. WIS

-She is proficient in Arcana, Deception, History, and Persuasion.
+She is proficient in Arcana, Intimidation, History, and Persuasion.

 She is equipped with the following items:
 - Red Cloak - casually covers her scales and can be readjusted for more coverage and or warmth